mattjbush/mattjbush.github.io/_pages/about.md

 I am a Ph.D. candidate in economics at Indiana University Bloomington.
 My research focuses on macroeconomics and labor economics.

-I am currently on the 2022-23 job market and am available for interviews.
+I am currently on the 2022-23 job market.
 Contact: mattbush@iu.edu